Royal Automobile Club of Flanders: Activities

 Other activities were Rallye-Ballons, in which cars followed air balloons and be the first to arrive when the balloon landed.

-The Grand Fête de l'Automobile was a yearly event organised from 1904 to 1914 to promote automobiles and driving skills in general, such as balancing on scales and driving backwards through an obstacle course.
+The Grand Fête de l'Automobile was a yearly event organised from 1904 to 1914 to promote automobiles and driving skills in general, such as balancing on scales and driving backward through an obstacle course.

 After World War I, the Club slowly began hosting activities.
-Several touristic rallies were organised, but the Club was mostly known as being the official location to receive your Belgian international driving license.
+Several touristic rallies were organised, but the club was mostly known as being the official location to receive your Belgian international driving license.

-In 1959 and onwards, the Club began routinely hosting events, such as Slaloms, Spring Rally, and Sprints.
+In 1959 and onwards, the club began routinely hosting events, such as Slaloms, Spring Rally, and Sprints.

 From 1967 to 1976 the Standing and Rolling Kilometer was organised on the outskirts of Ghent.

 On the Kennedy Avenue, a part of the road was closed off to normal traffic.
 Participants could test the top speed of their cars.
 From the start of the event, a delegation of British drivers participated every year with their Bentleys, Jaguars or Aston Martins.
 The race also featured the Napier Bentley and Aston Martin DP214.
 Over time, the event's popularity soared.
 In 1976, famed racecar driver Derek Bell brought his hyperformance car used in the Le Mans race.
 Although no accident occurred, the event was not given permission to host the event afterwards.

 The focus then shifted to the Sprint race of Zingem.
 From 1978 to 1992 a Sprint race was organised on a closed circuit loop on public roads in the town of Zingem.

 Encouraging road repair or construction

 In the years leading up to the 1913 World Exhibition in Ghent, the RACF encouraged local and national politicians to improve the roads leading to the fair grounds out of fear the neglected roads would leave a bad impression on the visitors.

-After World War I, the Club pushed for road repairs to and from the battlefields in the region of Ypres, in order to get the local economy back on track.
+After World War I, the Club pushed for road repairs to and from the battlefields in the region of Ypres, to get the local economy back on track.

 Recent years

-In the beginning of the 2000's, the activities of the RACF decreased temporarily.
-Since 2015, the Club is hosting more activities again.
+In the beginning of the 2000s, the activities of the RACF decreased temporarily.
+Since 2015, the club is hosting more activities again.

-Current activities still follow the original goals of the Club.
+Current activities still follow the original goals of the club.
 These include touristic tours, car-related presentations, car show visits and visits to the car industry.
 The focus is on all kind of car enthusiasts that are interested in oldtimers, youngtimers and more recent cars.

-The Club celebrated their 125th anniversary on June 8, 2024 with a tour ending in the historic centre of Ghent.
+The Club celebrated their 125th anniversary on June 8, 2024, with a tour ending in the historic centre of Ghent.